Example 23 – Mohler on Naturalistic Determinism and Theistic Determinism: A Distinction without a Difference

 [4] G. I. Williamson, The Westminster Confession of Faith for Study Classes (Phillipsburg: Puritan and Reformed Publishing Co., 1978), III.1, p.
 30.

 [5] How can free will and determinism be compatible?
-The Calvinist will define free will is the ability to do what you desire or want to do without restraint or coercion, but it is God that determines your desires and wants.
+The Calvinist will define free will as the ability to do what you desire or want to do without restraint or coercion, but it is God who determines your desires and wants.
 See Chapter 8, “Calvinist Attempts to Justify Sovereignty as Theistic Determinism.”